You have no items in your bag

 Whether you’re trying to find a good fit or are looking to experiment with a new skin treatment, this guide will outline the different types of facials, what they do, and who they’re for—leading the way to a healthier, happier you.

-Before getting into the different types of facials, it’s important to understand a few key terms, consider your medical history, and properly identify your skin type.
+You might be wondering, "What kind of facial should I get?"
+Before getting into the different kinds of facials, it’s important to understand a few key terms, consider your medical history, and properly identify your skin type.

 Skincare Terms to Know